Our school attendant Getrude is doing well and she likes her

 villagers, regarding their general health and the reduction of costs on energetic

-With the help of volunteers from abroad, we were able to offer 1000 seedlings (Gmelina
+With the help of volunteers, we were able to offer 1000 seedlings (Gmelina Arborea and

-it in the market.
 This can have several benefits to the improvement of the

 We are happy to announce that around 200 school

-books of Mathematics will arrive in mid August.
+books of Mathematics will arrive in middle of August.

 These will be delivered to the Gwata Secondary

 This initiative was only possible through the efforts

-of a previous volunteer from UK.
+of a previous volunteer from the UK.
 A special thanks

-to her, the Brighton & Hove High School for
+to her and the Brighton & Hove High School for

 If you are interested to donate school books,